Introduction to System Programming in Linux placeholder cover

 Use coupon code PREORDER to get 25% off!

-The author’s friendly, conversational style reflects his more than 40 years of experience teaching what he refers to as “the marvel of Unix.”
-Numerous diagrams included in each chapter illustrate and simplify key concepts, along with hands-on projects that build on one another as you work through the book.
+The author’s friendly, conversational style reflects his more than 40 years of experience teaching this material.
+Numerous diagrams included in each chapter illustrate and simplify key concepts, while hands-on exercises help to cement lessons that build on one another through the book.

 Author Bio